Activities

 DRILL TEAM | Jen Poulson | Students selected at spring tryouts.
 Members perform at sport events and compete at drill competitions | ||

-DUNGEONS AND DRAGONS | Caitlin Staples | Students will play Dungeon and Dragons and Magic cards. | Room 4203 | Monday 3:00-4:00 p.m. |
+DUNGEONS AND DRAGONS | Alisa Jeremica | Students will play Dungeon and Dragons and Magic cards. | Room 4203 | Monday 3:00 p.m.- 4:15 p.m. |

-Students for Change | Zarah Matsuda | A student led club that empowers marginalized students and allies to create an inclusive and equitable school environment where they are encouraged to speak their truths regarding topics that include but are not limited to: race, gender/sexual orientation, and able-bodiedness. | 4212 |
+STUDENTS FOR CHANGE | Zarah Matsuda | A student led club that empowers marginalized students and allies to create an inclusive and equitable school environment where they are encouraged to speak their truths regarding topics that include but are not limited to: race, gender/sexual orientation, and able-bodiedness. | 4212 |

-First and Third Thursday of the Month Starting Oct.
-6 3-4:00 p.m. |
+1st and 3rd Thursday of the month starting Oct.
+6 3:00 p.m. - 4:00 p.m. |

-FCCLA (Family, Career and Community Leaders of America) | Donna Abbey | Students promote growth and leadership development through Family and Consumer Science education, knowledge; and career preparation. | Room 5137 | 1st Monday of the month 3:15-4:00 p.m. |
+FCCLA (Family, Career and Community Leaders of America) | Donna Abbey | Students promote growth and leadership development through Family and Consumer Science education, knowledge; and career preparation. | Room 5219 | 1st Monday of the month, 3:10 p.m. - 3:40 p.m. |

-GIRLS WHO CODE | Jeff Woffinden | Students will promote growth and inspiration in girls with computer skills to assist them in pursing a career in technology. | Room 5123 | Thursdays 3:00-4:00 p.m. |
+GIRLS WHO CODE | Jeff Woffinden | Students will promote growth and inspiration in girls with computer skills to assist them in pursing a career in technology. | Room 5123 | Wednesdays 4:00 p.m. - 5:00 p.m. |

-Green Team | David Dingler | Students will focus on creating and developing Liberty as a "green team" school. | Room 5219 | 2nd/3rd Monday of the month |
+GREEN TEAM | David Dingler | Students will focus on creating and developing Liberty as a "green team" school. | Room 5137 | Mondays 3:00 p.m. - 4:15 p.m. |

 HONOR SOCIETY | Steve Darnell | Academic driven club that provides students with numerous opportunities to excel in their academic career here at Liberty. | Library | (See Website) |

-HEALTH OCCUPATIONS STUDENT LEADERSHIP ASSOCIATION (HOSA) | Amit Kher | Students will promote occupations in the health industry to strengthen the overall quality of healthcare to the public. | Room 4217 | Thursdays 3:00-4:00 p.m. |
+HEALTH OCCUPATIONS STUDENT LEADERSHIP ASSOCIATION (HOSA) | Brittany Fannon | Students will promote occupations in the health industry to strengthen the overall quality of healthcare to the public. | Room 5223 |

-JUNIOR STATE OF AMERICA (JSA) | Mike Hausenfluck | Students will promote informed citizenship and civic responsibility, improve public speaking and debate skills and inform school of current events. | Room 5140 | Tuesdays, 3:00-4:00 p.m. |
+JUNIOR STATE OF AMERICA (JSA) | Shelly Russell | Students will promote informed citizenship and civic responsibility, improve public speaking and debate skills and inform school of current events. | Career Center/P5 | Tuesdays, 3:00 p.m. - 4:15 p.m. |

-KEY CLUB | Maricel Paulino | Community service club; part of Key Club International and supported by Kiwanis International. | 5136 | Mondays, 3:00-4:00 p.m. |
+KEY CLUB | Maricel Paulino | Community service club; part of Key Club International and supported by Kiwanis International. | 5136 |

-MATH CLUB | Angie Kruzich | Students will strengthen the mathematical community of LHS by bringing together a group of potential students to nurture one another's mathematical talent | Room 5237 | Tuesday, 3:15-4:15 p.m. |
+MATH CLUB | Angie Kruzich | Students will strengthen the mathematical community of LHS by bringing together a group of potential students to nurture one another's mathematical talent | Room 5237 | Wednesdays, 4:00 p.m. - 5:00 p.m. |

-MODEL UNITED NATIONS | Thomas Kennedy | Model UN is a bunch of high schoolers pretending to be the real UN.
+MODEL UNITED NATIONS | Peter Kurtz | Model UN is a bunch of high schoolers pretending to be the real UN.
 It's a great way to meet new people and improve your speech and debate skills!
 At meetings, we discuss current events around the world, debating both sides of issues.
 We also practice for conferences: either trying to find solutions for world problems like modern piracy or debating historical situations like the Cuban Missile Crisis. | Room 5235 | Wednesdays, 3:45-5:00 p.m. |

 NJROTC | Chief Spears & Captain Deehr. | Students register for year long class.
 Develop Citizen and Leadership skills during after school meetings | 6102 | |